-As anyone who’s familiar with this site knows, Anki is one of my best friends in the world.
+For the first several years of my studies, Anki was one of my best friends in the world.

-I use it to memorize thousands of Spanish words in my free time, to make rad Vietnamese flashcards, to destroy the Joyo Kanji, to burn JLPT vocab lists my brain, to memorize lines of Japanese TV shows and anime, and it’s utilized in every single phase of the Hacking Japanese Supercourse.
+I used it to memorize thousands of Spanish words in my free time, to make cool Vietnamese flashcards, to fly through the Joyo Kanji, to burn JLPT vocab lists my brain, and to memorize lines of Japanese TV shows and anime.

 When Should I Hit the "Good" / "Again" Button In Anki?

 Almost every single time.

 SRS fanatics are probably going to hate me for saying that, as in many ways it breaks the SRS algorithm.
 If you're learning new content in Japanese, and that content's context value is high, then interacting with more of that content which is not too far above your level is more effective "review" than flashcards.

 Here's a simpler answer to the question, though: